Best gaming keypads in 2023

 The G13 is a much more “serious” looking device.
 There is no RGB to be found anywhere here, but it is comfortable, and that’s the main thing.
 Logitech may not be the leader in the trendy PC peripheral stakes, but they know how to design and produce a good quality item.

-This is one of them, and it deserves your attention.
+This is one of them, and it deserves your attention – as well as its place on our best gaming keypads list.

 - Those sweet Cherry MX switches